-It’s important to understand that humans have been identifying themselves using stamps, symbols, or signatures for thousands of years.
+It’s important to understand that humans have identified themselves using stamps, symbols, or signatures for thousands of years.

-Ancient Egypt is considered to be the most developed civilization in the ancient world, and it becomes apparent even in the context of the early logotypes.
+Ancient Egypt is considered the most developed civilization in the ancient world, and it becomes apparent even in the context of the early logotypes.
 Their writing system was highly symbolic: the images were representing words or phenomena.
-Just as with today’s logo design, their logo design history had specific color appointed to different meanings as well.
+Just as with today’s logo design, their logo design history had specific colors appointed to different meanings.

 However, the Egyptians were not the only ones to use early signatures and symbolic images.

-At the same time, in China the first hieroglyphics were developed, where symbols represented ideas, words, signatures.
+Simultaneously, in China, the first hieroglyphics were developed, where symbols represented ideas, words, signatures.